 - Only comes in 40L size

-Aiming to avoid the pitfalls around minimal ultralight packs that don’t carry a load well, the Outdoor Vitals CS40 Ultra ($330) focused on the frame, and on-trail feedback from thru hiker Sam Schild says it all: “I’ve worn over 20 backpacking packs in the past year, and the CS40 Ultra ultralight backpack carries weight the best.”
+Aiming to avoid the pitfalls around minimal ultralight packs that don’t carry a load well, the Outdoor Vitals CS40 Ultra ($330) focused on the frame, and on-trail feedback from thru-hiker Sam Schild says it all: “I’ve worn over 20 backpacking packs in the past year, and the CS40 Ultra ultralight backpack carries weight the best.”

-The 27-ounce CS40 Ultra is built around two carbon fiber frame stays that are tall enough to support load lifters, something missing in many UL packs.
+The 27-ounce CS40 Ultra is built around two carbon-fiber frame stays that are tall enough to support load lifters, something missing in many UL packs.
 Around this is a foam back panel shaped in a large U, which provides space for ventilation, and a wide hip belt that transfers the load quite well.

 Schild reported that the taller frame and load lifters were really the game changer, noting how the load specifically shifted when tightening up the straps.
-He also gave praise to suite of UL pack essentials: a stretch mesh rear stash pocket, deep bottle sleeves, and notably the Ultra 200 material used on the CS40, which is more abrasion resistant than the Dyneema Composite Fabric used on Hyperlite packs he’s hiked with previously.
+He also gave praise to the suite of UL pack essentials: a stretch mesh rear stash pocket, deep bottle sleeves, and notably the Ultra 200 material used on the CS40, which is more abrasion resistant than the Dyneema Composite Fabric used on Hyperlite packs he’s hiked with previously.

-Time has shown that the initial durability claims for Ultra fabrics fell a bit flat over the long term, which led the the production of Ultra ‘X’ fabrics (with an added internal crossply to stop delamination).
+Time has shown that the initial durability claims for Ultra fabrics fell a bit flat over the long term, which led to the production of Ultra ‘X’ fabrics (with an added internal crossply to stop delamination).
 The CS40 Ultra still uses the UltraWeave 200 material, which is an area this pack could easily improve in.

 The CS40 is similar to the Durston Kakwa in design, but we like that pack more for a few reasons.
 First, the frame is a hoop style that provides some horizontal stability and prevents barreling when loaded full.
 The Kakwa also uses the more durable 200X Ultra material, and is $70 cheaper.